andrey42/onsqlcodec/README.md

 solr-solrj-4.10.1.jar<br/>
 zookeeper-3.4.5.jar<br/>

-Copy them into the ./lib folder from Solr distribution, then run ant with supplied build.xml file
+Copy them into the ./lib folder from Solr distribution, then run ant with supplied build.xml file.

 You will get onsqlcodec.jar in ./dist folder after succesfull compilation.<br/>
 Details on customizing your Solr installation to use this codec are given below: